fmgplatform/SoftwareOperations/README.md

 * Downlad and install Terraform
 * Add the Terraform path to windows search path
 * create symbolic link called tf for Terraform
+* If you are a local Administrator this software will be installed to all-users, if you are not then it will only be installed for your login.